 ENDA has been around, in form or another, since 1994.
 Year after year, however, the law failed to gain enough support in the Senate and House to become law.
 But things are finally changing.
 Reccently, the Senate made history when it voted in favor of the law.

 ENDA would finally prohibit discrimination on the basis of sexual orientation or gender identify in the workplace, for both public and private employees.
 The law excludes small employers with fewer than 15 employees, and contains exemption for certain religious employers.

 That said, ENDA still has to be passed by the Congress in order to become law.
 Sadly, some legislators are still arguing that prohibiting employers from discriminating against employees on the basis of their sexual orientation will “cost American jobs, especially small business jobs.”
 Obviously, this is unlikely, especially given the exclusion for small businesses.
 Nonetheless, recent reports suggest that there may be enough support in the House for passage.

-The employment attorneys at The Spitz Law Firm will continue to follow these developments and remain up-to-date on any changes that might affect our clients.
+The employment attorneys at Spitz, The Employee’s Law Firm will continue to follow these developments and remain up-to-date on any changes that might affect our clients.

 If you have been fired, discriminated against, denied wages, or even think that you might need an employment lawyer, then it would be best to call the right attorney to schedule a free and confidential consultation at 866-797-6040.
 Spitz, The Employee’s Law Firm and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes.